genilab/genilab.github.io/collaborate.md

 * Supervise Master Research.
 * Provide Mentorship and Advisory.
 * Guidance for Structuring Projects around Multi-disciplinary Research agendas.
-* Help to find a Multi-disciplinary Research Collaborator
+* Help to find a Multi-disciplinary Research Collaborator.

-Note: If you are already a registered Master Student at FAU, one way to (voluntarily) participating is by engaging in a Multi-disciplinary Research Project.

 For more information:
 1. Read [Dr. Koch’s Philosophy on Academic Advisory](https://genilab.medium.com/my-philosophy-on-academic-advisory-3b3160e05104).
-2. Contact [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/), providing an idea for your topic of interest (see above).
+2. Contact [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/), providing an idea for your [Topics of Interest](./projects.md#topics-of-interest) and project (see format above)

+Note: If you are already a registered Master Student at FAU, one way to (voluntarily) participating is by engaging in a Multi-disciplinary Research Project.

 ### Undergraduate Researcher